KKR & Co.: 2000–2005

-At the start of the 21st century, the landscape of large leveraged buyout firms was changing.
-Several large and storied firms, including Hicks Muse Tate & Furst and Forstmann Little & Company were dragged down by heavy losses in the bursting of the telecom bubble.
-Although KKR's track record since RJR Nabisco was mixed, losses on such investments as Regal Entertainment Group, Spalding, Flagstar and Primedia (previously K-III Communications) were offset by successes in Willis Group, Wise Foods, Inc., Wincor Nixdorf and MTU Aero Engines, among others.
+Losses on such investments as Regal Entertainment Group, Spalding, Flagstar and K-III Communications (now Rent Group) were offset by successes in Willis Group, Wise Foods, Inc., Wincor Nixdorf and MTU Aero Engines, among others.
+The end of dot-com bubble affected buyout deals.

-Additionally, KKR was one of the few firms that were able to complete large leveraged buyout transactions in the years immediately following the collapse of the Internet bubble, including Shoppers Drug Mart and Bell Canada Yellow Pages.
+In November 1999, KKR acquired Shoppers Drug Mart.
 KKR was able to realize its investment in Shoppers Drug Mart through a 2002 IPO and subsequent public stock offerings.

-The directories business would be taken public in 2004 as Yellow Pages Income Fund, a Canadian income trust.
+In November 2002, KKR acquired Bell Canada Yellow Pages.
+In May 2004, directories business was sold in an initial public offering as Yellow Pages Income Fund, a Canadian income trust.

-In 2004 a consortium comprising KKR, Bain Capital and real estate development company Vornado Realty Trust announced the $6.6 billion acquisition of Toys "R" Us, the toy retailer.
-A month earlier, Cerberus Capital Management, made a $5.5 billion offer for both the toy and baby supplies businesses.
-The Toys 'R' Us buyout was one of the largest in several years.
-Following this transaction, by the end of 2004 and in 2005, major buyouts were once again becoming common and market observers were stunned by the leverage levels and financing terms obtained by financial sponsors in their buyouts.
+In 2004, in a club deal and one of the largest buyouts in years, KKR, Bain Capital and Vornado Realty Trust acquired Toys "R" Us for $6.6 billion after outbidding Cerberus Capital Management, which offered $5.5 billion.

-In 2005, KKR was one of seven private equity firms involved in the buyout of SunGard in a transaction valued at $11.3 billion.
-KKR's partners in the acquisition were Silver Lake Partners, Bain Capital, Goldman Sachs Capital Partners, Blackstone Group, Providence Equity Partners, and TPG Capital.
+In 2005, KKR partnered with Silver Lake Partners, Bain Capital, Goldman Sachs Capital Partners, Blackstone Group, Providence Equity Partners, and TPG Capital to acquire SunGard for $11.3 billion.
 This represented the largest leveraged buyout completed since the takeover of RJR Nabisco in 1988.
-SunGard was the largest buyout of a technology company until the Blackstone-led buyout of Freescale Semiconductor.
+SunGard was the largest buyout of a technology company until the buyout of Freescale Semiconductor by affiliates of The Blackstone Group.
 The SunGard transaction was notable given the number of firms involved in the transaction, the largest club deal completed to that point.
 The involvement of seven firms in the consortium was criticized by investors in private equity who considered cross-holdings among firms to be generally unattractive.

-Since 2005 and the Buyout Boom
+Buyout boom (2006–2007)

-In 2006, KKR raised a new $17.6 billion fund the KKR 2006 Fund, with which the firm began executing a series of some of the largest buyouts in history.
-KKR's $44 billion takeover of Texas-based power utility TXU in 2007 proved to be the largest leveraged buyout of the mid-2000s buyout boom and the largest buyout completed to date.
+In 2006, KKR raised $17.6 billion for the KKR 2006 Fund, with which the firm began executing a series of some of the largest buyouts in history.
+KKR's $44 billion takeover of Texas-based power utility TXU Energy in 2007 was the largest leveraged buyout of private equity in the 21st century and the largest buyout completed to date.
 Among the most notable companies acquired by KKR in 2006 and 2007 were the following: